 Dock boards (dockboards) and dock plates (dockplates) are very different and often called by the wrong name.
-Learn the difference between dock plates and dock boards:
+Learn the difference between both of them:

 Dock Plates are rectangles of steel or aluminum with some type of locking leg and either a hand hole or handles to manually move them.